padmasharma/padmasharma.github.io/index.md

 <a href="https://padmasharma.github.io/index#research" target="_blank"> Nonparametric Empirical Bayes Prediction in Mixed Models </a> <br>
 with Trambak Banerjee  <br>
-revise and resubmit at *Management Science*
+major revision at *Management Science*

 <a href="https://arxiv.org/pdf/2208.03908.pdf" target="_blank"> Do financial regulators act in the public’s interest?
 A Bayesian latent class estimation framework for assessing regulatory responses to banking crises </a>  <br>
 with Trambak Banerjee  <br>